By Jason McNicholas

 Question 4.5 In order to prevent untrusted programs running automatically, (including those from the internet) have you disabled any feature that would allow the such files to auto-run or, at least, is user authorisation required before file execution?

-is often only part answered.
+Describe how this has been achieved. is often only part answered.
 The question refers to both autorunning from the internet and removable media.
 It is worth noting that disabling autorun does not prevent the automatic running of untrusted programs from the internet.
 The controls against the automatic running of untrusted programs from removable media and the internet should both be stated.
 Quoting user access control does not answer this question for either internet or removable media.

 Question 5.5 Where feasible, has the organisation implemented two factor authentication? is about the implementation of two-factor authentication (2FA).
 Giving ‘No’ or ‘N/A’ as an answer to this will result in a clarification request from the assessor.
 If 2FA has not been implemented, an organisation must show it has investigated the option or has a plan in place to investigate implementation.